 In the commercial and industrial markets, particularly those organisations that consume more than 100kW of electricity, meter readings are taken at 1/2 hourly intervals.
 There are 110,000 of these organisations in the UK, accounting for approximately 40% of the country’s total consumption.
 This market is known as the half-hourly market.

 The remaining electricity supplies are smaller and include domestic residences and small offices.
 The meters for these supplies are read monthly or even less often.
 This market is referred to as the non-half-hourly market and there are around 20 million meters in this sector.

-In order to make the market as open as this possible, a central electronic data interchange network was setup and all UK market participants (half-hourly and non-half-hourly) need to use this network to send messages to each other to start and terminate contracts, send daily or monthly consumption data and so on.
+In order to make the market as open as possible, a central electronic data interchange network was set up and all UK market participants (half-hourly and non-half-hourly) need to use this network to send messages to each other to start and terminate contracts, send daily or monthly consumption data and so on.
 The whole market is centred on this network and new companies joining the market need to be approved through a series of rigorous technical tests witnessed by auditors.
 This prevents a breakdown in the market through incorrect usage of the data networks linking all participants.
 Gaining approval to the market through these tests takes around 3 months.

 Stark’s existing M&T technology was more than capable of reading the electricity meters used to measure consumption.
 But in order to participate fully in the market as a data collector and data aggregator, for both half-hourly and non-half-hourly markets, Stark needed to develop highly complex middleware that could interface its M&T software to the electricity data network.